Kgotso-Koete/ConduitApp-back-end/api_spec/README.md

 `GET /api/articles/feed`

+## Trending articles based on all articles listed by highest number of comments

+`GET /api/articles/trending`

 Can also take limit and offset query parameters like List Articles
 <br/>
 Authentication required, will return multiple articles created by followed users, ordered by most recent first.